eva-library/agent-template-healthcare/README.md

-# Agent Template Healthcare v 1.0 (spanish, english and portuguese)
+# Agent Template Healthcare v 1.0 (english, spanish and portuguese)
 Use Healthcare-oriented template pre-created to train your bot

 ## Requirements